#118 Casablanca in St. Augustine

 The cozy bar was pretty empty, because everyone wanted to sit outside.
 If we'd stayed in, we could have viewed the nude woman or the colorful dancing couple.

 The veranda was the perfect spot to sip our martinis, with a view of the bay.

 And as evening progressed, we got to gaze over the flaming torches and keep an eye on the boats and the draw bridge.

-And as the sun lowered, the clouds changed to pink and the beautiful homes across the water began to glow.
-Occasionally, we got to watch a carriage load up with passengers and head off for a ride through the ancient city, still lit with Christmas lights.
+As the sun lowered, the clouds changed to pink and the beautiful homes across the water began to glow.
+Occasionally, we got to watch a carriage load up with passengers.
+I wish we'd had time for a carriage tour of the ancient city, still lit with Christmas lights.

 About Those Martinis